Are you measuring the success of your transactional emails?

 Sometimes, the most important observations come from seemingly insignificant measurement metrics.
 As a business you must be sending different types of transactional emails for different customer actions (welcome emails, alert messages, password reset, cart abandonment, etc).
 Analyzing the volume of these emails can drive deep business insights.

 Take the case of our own emails.
 Once a client signs up to Pepipost to send transactional emails, the next step is to add domain.
 An email notification is sent to the client when his domain gets added.
-We noticed that the domain addition notification email volume was way below the welcome email volume.
+We noticed that the notification email volume when adding a domain was way below the welcome email volume.
 What went wrong?
-Upon analyzing, we got to the root of the problem and simplified the whole process (steps) of adding a domain.
+We analyzed and got to the root of the problem and simplified the whole process (steps) of adding a domain.
 Results?
 Our sign up conversions have improved drastically.

 3.Return on investment: